13 Ways To Identify Top Talent In Your Organization & Keep Them

 Top Talents in an organization may wear out of ideas over time.
 Putting periodic pieces of training in place to sharpen their skills is very important.

 Organizations should try to invest in their top talents which helps them to keep giving their very best and become better.

 The organization should be committed to the personal development of the talent by allowing them to have access to conferences, seminars, pieces of training that will be beneficial to their personal development.

-Training can be carried out twice or thrice in a year to enable the talents to become better aware of recent modes of operations and skills.
-The organization can also provide up to date technology and tools needed to work maximally.
+Training can be carried out twice or thrice a year to enable the talents to become better aware of recent modes of operations and skills.
+The organization can also provide up-to-date technology and tools needed to work maximally.

 2. Positive feedback mechanism